Thank you for your interest. Applications for our 2018-2019 cycle has closed.

 Book Fund Awardees

 Through the National Book Fund, selected teachers will receive all of the student and teacher resources necessary to successfully implement JUMP Math in their classroom:

 - Teacher Resource (lesson plans, answer keys, unit tests) for up to two grades being taught in the classroom

-- SMART Lesson Materials for up to two grades being taught in the classroom
+- Digital Lesson Slides for up to two grades being taught in the classroom

 - Professional Development

 - Support from JUMP Math

 Familiarity with JUMP Math teacher and student resources makes teachers’ and students’ experiences with the program more productive and rewarding, therefore JUMP Math professional development is an required part of the National Book Fund award.

 - Teachers who have not participated in a JUMP Math Professional Development (PD) session within the past two years (since January 1, 2016) are required to complete PD by July 31, 2018.

 - Teachers who live in geographic regions where in-person professional development sessions are not offered will be offered a webinar.

 - Teachers who have completed a PD session since January 1, 2016 are welcome to participate in a free professional development session of their choice.

 Please note that National Book Fund awardees cannot transfer their training to another teacher.